davidobrien1985/davidobrien1985.github.io/blog/_posts/2016-01-27-securing-sensible-data-ansible.md

   </div>
 </div>

-This file must only consist of one line echoing the vault&#8217;s password in clear text.
+This file must only consist of one line echoing the vault's password in clear text.
 Again, not the best solution, as we are passing the password around in clear text.

 Now comes the best bit.
 Ansible supports script execution with this parameter.
 Here is one way to do it, one I like very much.